ClickCease

 Songs about Sobriety and Addiction Recovery

 Music is a powerful tool that can encourage healing.
-So, for anyone who is recovering from any type of addiction, songs about addiction recovery or songs about sobriety can be a force that can empower and inspire a person to stay on track with their recovery.
+So, for anyone who is recovering from any type of addiction, songs about addiction recovery or songs about sobriety can be a force that can empower and inspire a person to stay on track with their addiction treatment recovery.

 Addiction as an Escape